jxsvoboda/sycek/README.md

  * extern <symbol> was previously declared as non-extern
  * non-extern <symbol> was previously declared as extern
  * function definition should not use 'extern'
+ * explicitly taking the address of a function is not necessary
+ * explicitly dereferencing function pointer is not necessary

 ### Strict truth type